NickScherbakov/very-simple-tetris-created-by-Copilot/README.md

 # Classic Tetris

-A classic Tetris game implemented using HTML, CSS, and JavaScript.
+A classic Tetris game implemented using HTML, CSS, JavaScript ... and little AI-trainer-mentor

 ## Screenshot